 Think creatively, and don’t be afraid to hire a developer to create some tools that will be unique to your website in helping customers solve their problems.
 Whatever content you create, ensure that you optimize your content to rank well in organic search.
 Google makes up 25% of all internet traffic.

 Once you create your content, you’ll need to decide how to market it.
 For blog posts, most content marketers will share via social media accounts to build awareness.
 Use hashtags of common topics when sharing on your company Twitter, Facebook and Google+ pages.
 Join communities on Google+ and share your content by posting links to it with reasons why the content is helpful.

-For high-impact pages (such as calculator tools and other widgets, or new site launches), consider running link building or press release campaigns using a tool like Buzzstream.
+For high-impact pages (such as calculator tools and other widgets, or new site launches), consider running link building or PR campaigns using a tool like Buzzstream.
 Also consider finding influencers on social media via tools like Followerwonk, and build relationships with them.
 After you interact for a while, reach out to them for reviews and guest posting opportunities if they have their own blogs.